Health Plans

 All medicine must be kept with the health clerk.

-1. Prescriptions must be well labeled in a pharmacy bottle with a student’s name and the type of medication.
+1. Prescriptions must be labeled in a pharmacy bottle with a student’s name and the type of medication.
 Your pharmacist can divide the medication into two bottles (one for home and one for school) at no extra charge.

-• Any prescription medications containing narcotics should not be brought to school as they will not be able to be administered by school personnel.
+• prescription medications containing narcotics should not be brought to school as they will not be able to be administered by school personnel.

 3.Self-Administration of Non-Prescription Pain Medication.When a parent, student and health clerk agree that self-administration of non-prescription medication is appropriate for the student this procedure must be followed.